chadrwalters/nova/README.md

 ## Usage

-### Converting PDFs to Markdown
+### Converting Documents to Markdown

-1. Place your PDF files in the input directory (`$NOVA_INPUT_DIR`)
+1. Place your PDF or Word files in the input directory (`$NOVA_INPUT_DIR`)
 2. Run the consolidation script:
    ```bash
    ./consolidate.sh
    ```
    The script will:
-   - Find all PDF files in the input directory
+   - Find all PDF and Word files in the input directory
    - Convert them to markdown with images in `_media` directory
    - Maintain the original directory structure
-   - Extract text from images using OCR when possible
+   - Extract text from images using OCR when possible (for PDFs)

 ### Processing Markdown Files

 1. Export your markdown files to your configured input directory (`$NOVA_INPUT_DIR`)
+2. For files with attachments:
+   - Create a directory with the same name as your markdown file
+   - Place PDF or Word attachments in this directory
+   - They will be automatically converted and included
-2. Run the consolidation script:
+3. Run the consolidation script:
    ```bash
    ./consolidate.sh
    ```